davidchen27/awesome-browser-user-scripts/README.md

 Issues and pull requests are welcome.
 If you have an idea for a new script, feel free to open an issue to discuss it first.

+## Disclaimer

+- All scripts in this repository are for **learning and technical research purposes only**.
+Do not use them for any commercial or unlawful purpose.
+- The scripts are not affiliated with, sponsored by, or officially endorsed by the websites they run on; all site names and trademarks belong to their respective owners.
+- If any content in this repository infringes your rights, please [open an issue](https://github.com/davidchen27/awesome-browser-user-scripts/issues) to contact the author, and it will be removed as soon as possible once verified.
+- Use the scripts at your own risk; the author assumes no liability for any consequences arising from their use.

 ## License

 [MIT License](./LICENSE) © [davidchen27](https://github.com/davidchen27)